Veozen/Calibration/README.md

 # Calibration

 Calibrates weights to a set of control totals.
+Makes use of SAS proc optmodel.

 ```SAS
 %macro Calibration(inVar,ConsCoef=,Targets=,DataOut=);